The Chinese Shar Pei was developed to guard, hunt, herd, and fight. He is known for his characteristic devotion to his humans.

 The Chinese Shar Pei’s Diet

-The Chinese Shar Pei can be fed good quality adult food diet and does not need to be on a puppy formulation.
+The Chinese Shar Pei can be fed a good quality adult food diet and does not need to be on a puppy formulation.

 Feeding one cup of food per six pounds of puppy weight, split between three feedings daily works well.